libgdx/libgdx.github.io/_pages/dev/-contributing/from_source.md

 # Building
 To use your local changes in another project, you can install libGDX to your local maven repository by running the following command:
 ```
-mvn install
+./gradlew publishToMavenLocal
 ```

-This will build and install libGDX and all core components to your local maven repository with the current version declared in the pom.xml files.
+This will build and install libGDX and all core components to your local maven repository with the current version declared in the gradle.properties file.

 <br/>